20 days from Lisbon to Barcelona

 Drive via Don Quixote’s La Mancha to Toledo, where a Local Guide takes you to the Moorish bridge, an early SYNAGOGUE, the CATHEDRAL, and the CHURCH OF SANTO TOMÉ with one of El Greco’s most famous paintings.
 Visit a DAMASCENE STEEL WORKSHOP before arriving in Madrid.
 (B)Day 16 MADRID.

-Morning guided sightseeing features the Puerta del Sol, Plaza de España with its monument to Cervantes, the Parliament, and more.
-The highlight is a visit to the PRADO MUSEUM.
-An optional excursion to El Escorial is available, and tonight, [LF] a special paella farewell dinner awaits you at a local restaurant as a proper way to say adios to Spain!
+The capital since 1561, Madrid today is a strikingly modern city, the showcase of a country resolutely turned towards the future.
+Morning sightseeing with a Local Guide takes you to the Puerta del Sol, Plaza de España with its monument to Cervantes, the Parliament, Cibeles Fountain, elegant Calle Alcala, and Paseo de Castellana.
+Then, the highlight: a visit to the palatial PRADO MUSEUM, founded in 1819, and considered to have one of the finest collections of European art of the last 8 centuries, with the works of Goya, El Greco, Rubens, Titian, and more.
+An optional excursion to El Escorial is available, and tonight, [LF] a special paella farewell dinner awaits at a local restaurant as a proper way to say adios to Spain!
 (B,D)Day 17 MADRID–BARCELONA.

 Travel by HIGH-SPEED AVE TRAIN (first class) to Barcelona.
 Your Local Host can help you make the most of your stay.
 (B)Day 18 BARCELONA.